Send A Wound Care Center Appointment Request

 - A leg or foot ulcer and you have had a previous major or minor lower limb amputation

 - You have been told you might need an amputation of a toe, foot, or lower leg

-If you have any of the above symptoms and develop a fever or flu-like symptoms, you should go to the emergency room and then contact the Amputation Prevention Center for a follow-up appointment.
+If you have any of the above symptoms and develop a fever or flu-like symptoms, you should go to the emergency room and then contact our center for a follow-up appointment.

 For referral information, please contact the Center for Advanced Wound Healing and Hyperbaric Medicine at (323) 725-5066.